 And what better way to celebrate Halloween, than in your very own secluded SMART Garden Room, tucked away at the bottom of your very dark and spooky garden?
 (Well, it will be dark and spooky if you keep the lights turned off!).
 However, don’t forget to get your pumpkins lit to ward off any of those evil spirits . . . oh, and watch out for black cats!

-SMART Garden Rooms have a whole host of features for entertaining in – with 7 different interior finishes, numerous heating and lighting options, as well as smart technology upgrades, this really is a room that can be used for a multitude of uses.
+SMART Garden Rooms have a whole host of features for entertaining in.
+With 7 unique ranges, numerous heating and lighting and interior options, as well as smart technology upgrades, this really is a room that can be used all times of the year, for whatever you need.

 Boasting industry-leading insulation in the floor, ceiling and walls, sandwiched between thick chunky walls and unlimited double glazing, it truly is usable 365 days a year, no matter what the weather throws at us.
 So it is the perfect venue for an intimate evening in, a fantastic location to throw a party, or a peaceful retreat to escape the stresses and strains of everyday life.